I didn’t realize how depleted I was until I stopped by my favorite woods.

 We are entirely capable of acknowledging our own grief and confusion while we are responding in constructive ways to a crisis.

-For me, I realized that rather than increase my illusory separation from wild nature when disasters happened, I needed to get closer.
-I needed to recall more of her wordless vocabulary and be in even deeper communion with my more-than-human kin.
+I need to keep connecting with wild nature when I’m stressed.
+Even if life gets busier, I need to get closer.
+To recall more of mama nature’s wordless vocabulary and be in even deeper communion with my more-than-human kin.